matt-demon-dev/Steam-Checker/README.md

 # why would you want it

-<h3> you would want this bot because it adds a easy way to tell is steam is on withut having to load steam up.
+<h3> you would want this bot because it adds a easy way to tell is steam is on without having to load steam up.
-saving you from some awkward cnversations </h3>
+saving you from some awkward conversations </h3>

 # how to set it up